This post may contain affiliate links. See my disclosure policy.

 - Let the chicken come to room temperature before grilling.
 This way, they’ll cook evenly.

 - Shake the excess, but do NOT pat the chicken dry.
-This helps the skin get crispy on the outside while the inside stays juicy.
+This helps the skin get crispy outside while the inside stays juicy.

 - Keep a meat thermometer handy.
-Check the chicken for an internal temperature of 165F (measured at the thickest part of the meat) to know when it’s fully cooked.
+To determine when the chicken is fully cooked, check its internal temperature at 165F (measured at the thickest part of the meat).

 - Leave the chicken alone.
 Once I put the chicken on the grill, I won’t touch it for several minutes.
 As tempting as it may be, the chicken will only get a crisp exterior if it gets plenty of heat access.